learnk8s/learnk8s.io/src/bite-sized-articles/ingressApiGateway/ingressApiGateway.md

 ## A general note on API gateways and service meshes

-Depending on what you're trying to achieve, service meshes and API gateways could overlap in functionality.
+Depending on what you're trying to achieve, service meshes and API gateways could overlap in functionality significantly.

-And they might overlap even more in the future since every major API gateway vendor also announced that they are expanding their offering and integrate a service mesh.
+And they might overlap even more in the future since every major API gateway vendor is expanding into service meshes.

 - Kong announced [Kuma](https://kuma.io/) a service mesh that can integrate with [Kong](https://konghq.com/blog/kong-kubernetes-ingress-controller/) or [Istio](https://istio.io/)
 - Solo.io announced a service mesh that integrates with [Gloo](https://github.com/solo-io/gloo) called [SuperGloo](https://github.com/solo-io/supergloo)
 - Containous announced [Maesh a service mesh](https://containo.us/blog/announcing-maesh-a-lightweight-and-simpler-service-mesh-made-by-the-traefik-team-cb866edc6f29/) that integrates with [Traefik](https://containo.us/traefik/)

-And it would not be surprising to see more service meshes deciding to integrate an API gateway as Istio does.
+And it would not be surprising to see more service meshes deciding to launch an API gateway as Istio did.

 ## Recap